-Although we cannot see through their eyes, the behavior of animals and insects from around the world is one of many ways that scientists are able to determine how different species respond to colors.
+Although we cannot see through their eyes, the behavior of animals and insects from around the world is one of many ways that scientists can determine how different species respond to colors.
 We know, for instance, that when a bull reacts to a cape it is not the color the animal is attracted to but, rather, the movement of the material.

 If, after painting your exteriors, you have noticed a significant uptick in birds, bugs and other pests invading your property, the color scheme you opted for could provide clues as to the problem.
 By choosing certain colors to decorate your exterior walls and structures, you may have inadvertently placed an “all welcome” sign that can be seen for miles.